 This involves reading rapidly through material with which you are already familiar, in order to confirm knowledge and understanding.
-Consider summarising main points onto small system cards (these can be bought at any newsagency and carried with you).

 Stages in reading a text

-It is important to break down the reading process into the following stages: before reading, during reading and after reading.
+It is important to break down the reading process into the following stages:

-First, get an overview of the text:
+Before reading get an overview of the text:

-- read headings and subheadings
+- skim the table of contents, headings and subheadings

 - read the introduction and conclusion

-As you read closely follow the development of the ideas in the text:
+During reading closely follow the development of the ideas in the text:

 - read critically - ask yourself questions; for example, Is the argument logical?
 Is it biased?
 Is there enough evidence to support the author's conclusions?
-Is the information dated?